tannakartikey/tannakartikey.github.io/index.md

 layout: page
 ---

 I am a fullstack web developer with 5 years of experience.
-2+ years of experience with Ruby on Rails.

 I like to write code which is readable, has excellent test coverage, and easily maintainable.